open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 - [Grafana support for Prometheus](https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-graph)

-## Get Prometheus
+## Download Prometheus

-Follow the [first steps]((https://prometheus.io/docs/introduction/first_steps/)) in the prometheus official document.
+Follow the [first steps]((https://prometheus.io/docs/introduction/first_steps/)) to download the [latest release](https://prometheus.io/download/) of Prometheus.
 ## Prometheus server

 ### Configuration

-After downloading the [latest release](https://prometheus.io/download/), extract it to a local location that's easy to access.
+After finished downloading, extract it to a local location that's easy to access.
 We will find the default Prometheus configuration YAML file in the folder, named `prometheus.yml`.

 Let's create a new file in the same location as `prometheus.yml`, called `otel.yml` for this exercise.
 Copy and paste the entire content below into the